Preconditioning across parameter space for the parametric Helmholtz equation

 the ratio between the computation time of a preconditioner $\tau_{pc}$ and $\tau_{Krylov}$, the time to perform a single Krylov iteration.
 Moreover, we assume that the number of Krylov iterations required is invariant under translations: \begin{assumption} We have $\tilde{m}(\y,\hat{\y}) = \tilde{m}(\y+\tilde{\y},\hat{\y}+\tilde{\y})$, for all $\y, \tilde{\y},$ and $\hat{\y}$ in $Y$. \end{assumption} This way, it is sufficient to define $m(\cdot)$ such that, for $\y,\yh\in Y$,

-Although Assumption~\ref{ass:shift_invariant} is not always satisfied, it provides an effective framework for building a good surrogate of $m(\cdot)$ that is efficient to evaluate.
-When not fulfilled, we can think of our surrogate as incorporating a modeling approximation.
+\begin{revenv} We emphasize that Assumption~\ref{ass:shift_invariant} is a \emph{modelling assumption} which, in general, is not satisfied exactly.
+However, it provides an effective framework for building a good surrogate of $m(\cdot)$ that is efficient to evaluate.
+We will further comment on this assumption in Section~SM1 of the supplementary material. \end{revenv} When not fulfilled, we can think of our surrogate as incorporating a modeling approximation.

 We must determine $N_{pc}$, the number of preconditioners first.
 A small $N_{pc}$ wastes computational potential, while a larger $N_{pc}$ increases the cost of the preconditioning strategy.
 For now, we fix $N_{pc}$ and discuss its choice in Section~\ref{subsec:determining-Npc}.
 For the time being, we assume we have $m(\cdot)$ and discuss its construction in Section~\ref{sec:estimating-m}.